 Levidou Street 13, Kifisia

 Tel: +30 210 801 5870Goulandris Natural History Museum

-It occupies the southern wing of the National Archaeological Museum building but is accessed through a separate entrance on 1 Tositsa Street.
+The museum was founded in 1885, but the present building is the result of a series of alterations made during the 1950s.
+It occupies the south wing of the National Archaeological Museum and is accessed through a dedicated entrance on 1 Tositsa Street.

 Nikis Street, 39, Athens